borahuho/DevOps1/README.md

 # DevOps1

-With this vagrant, you will install a Ubuntu 18.04 machine.
+This vagrant will install 1 Ubuntu 18.04 machine.
 This repository is intended for educational purpose only.

 ## Prerequisites